MohamedAdhil10/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection with XGBoost and Streamlit
+# Credit Card Fraud Detection

 This project involves building a real-time credit card fraud detection system using machine learning and deploying it via a Streamlit app.
 The system uses the XGBoost classifier for prediction and SHAP (SHapley Additive exPlanations) for model interpretability.